megantron512/dfir-training-workbook/docs/gcp/service_account_abuse.md

     ??? info "Answer"
         The service account has an Editor role grant on the project `Datadog Dfir Training 2025`.

 It appears the threat actor has gotten a copy of a service account key in order to leverage the account's editor permissions to carry out their attack.
 Now we need to determine how the threat actor obtained access to the key.
+We have the source IP of the service account activity, so let's see if there is any other anomalous activity tied to that IP address.